ChengluJin/chenglujin.github.io/_publications/2015-host-aging-cpa.md

 title: "Simulation and Analysis of Negative-Bias Temperature Instability Aging on Power Analysis Attacks"
 collection: publications
 permalink: /publication/2015-host-aging-cpa
 excerpt: '>This paper investigates the impact of transistor aging on the security of hardware designs.
-We used PRESENT as an example to show that transistor aging will not affect correlation power analysis significantly, but it changes the result of template attacks largely. '
+We used PRESENT as an example to show that transistor aging will not affect correlation power analysis significantly, but it changes the result of template attacks.'
 date: 2015-05-01
 venue: 'IEEE International Symposium on Hardware-Oriented Security and Trust (HOST)'
 citation: 'X. Guo, N. Karimi, F. Regazzoni, C. Jin, and R. Karri.
 (2015). &quot;Simulation and Analysis of Negative-Bias Temperature Instability Aging on Power Analysis Attacks&quot; <i>IEEE International Symposium on Hardware-Oriented Security and Trust (HOST)</i>.'